-Directors' Meetings Audit & Risk Committee Meetings
+Directors meetings Audit & Risk Com nmittee meetings

 Attended Held Attended Held

 Mrs C.M.
-Walter AM 15 7 7 7 7
+Walter AM 8 8 6 4

-Dr G.A.
-Carnaby 6 6 6

 Dr S.H.
-Gallagher 23 7 7 6 7
+Gallagher 8 8 8 8

 Dr R.J.
-Hill 5 7
+Hill 7 8

-Prof L Kristjanson 2 6 7 5 7
+Prof L. Kristjanson 7 8 3 4

 Independent member:

 Mr J.N.S.
-Lee 247 7 7
+Lee 8 8

-Number of meetings held during the period of appointment of the Director.
+\ Number of meetings held during the period of appointment of the Director.

+Notes:
-Notes: 1 Designates the Chairman of the Board of Directors.

-- 2 Audit and Risk Committee members. - 3 Designates Chairman of the Audit and Risk Committee. - 4 Mr J.N.S.
+- 1 Designates the Chairman of the Board of Directors.
+Appointed to Audit and Risk Committee on 28 March 2012 and had also attended two Audit and Risk Committee meetings before that date. - 2 Audit and Risk Committee members. - 3 Designates Chairman of the Audit and Risk Committee. - 4 Mr J.N.S.
 Lee is an independent consultant to ASHCo and is not a director.
 He is a Chartered Accountant working as an independent consultant to a number of organisations in the private, commercial and not-for-profit sectors.
-He is a board member of Adult Multicultural Education Services (AMES) and also Chairman of AMES Finance, Audit and Risk Management Committee.
-He had previously held executive finance positions in a number of multinational companies both in Australia and the United Kingdom. - 5 Attends Audit and Risk Committee in role as a Director. - $^{\rm 6}$ Dr G.A.
-Carnaby resigned from the board during the year. - 7 Attended 7 board meetings as an independent consultant.
+He is a board member of Adult Multicultural Education Services (AMES) and also Chairman of AMES Finance Committee.
+He had previously held executive finance positions in a number of multinational companies both in Australia and the United Kingdom. - 5 Attended Audit and Risk Committee in role as a Director and was appointed as a member of the Committee during the year. - 6 Prof L Kristjanson resigned from the Audit and Risk Committee during the year. - 7 Attended 8 board meetings as an independent consultant.